isomerpages/moe-rivervalleyhigh/_information/Whole School/FAQs.md

 </li>
 </ul>
 <p></p>
-<p>This would allow us to develop your child's full potential.
-If choice
+<p>In accepting a DSA offer, your child is expressing a commitment to study
+in that school and develop their talent in the chosen area.
+Your child should honour this commitment.</p>
+<p></p>
-of CCA is important, your child should avoid applying for admission via DSA due to the aforementioned conditions.</p>
+<p>If choice of CCA is important, your child should avoid applying for admission
+via DSA due to the aforementioned conditions.</p>
 </td>
 </tr>
 <tr>